Consensys/doc.tessera/docs/Concepts/Privacy-Groups.md

 * A resident group can only contain local keys and no remote key is permitted
 * The name of the resident group will be used as the group identifier
-* Resident groups can be configured via config file, however `multiplePrivacyStates` feature will have to be switched on.
+* Resident groups can be configured via Tessera configuration file, however `multiplePrivacyStates` feature will have to be switched on.
 See configuration section for more details

 A number of validations will be performed against the resident group configuration during Tessera startup (when `multiplePrivacyStates` feature is switched on):